chapter09/avada-cloud/README.md

 ###1.
 Initialize the AWS EC2

 ####1.1 Configuration file
-Please modify the configuration file first.
-The file is located at `group_vars/all`
+Please modify the configuration files based on the templates first.
+Files needed to be modified are:

+  group_vars
+  ├── all.template
+  ├── master.template
+  └── regions.template

 ####1.2 Deploy key-pair on all regions